ultibohub/fpGUI/README.md

 all fit together but in general fpGUI expects to receive events via a message queue to say when a key was pressed or the mouse was clicked.
 A thread that takes the mouse and keyboard data from Ultibo and translates them into fpGUI events is likely to be a good starting point.

+***Update:*** As of Ultibo core 2.0.235 support for mouse cursor and text caret is now included in Ultibo, while the implementations provided may not be directly usable in fpGUI they will show how such support can be added to a basic window manager in order to implement the necessary functionality for fpGUI.

+The FreeVision port also provides a good reference point for translating the mouse and keyboard devices in Ultibo core to events that can be delivered to a interface framework.

 #### How to help?